XDavidT/TelegramChannelBackup/README.md

 Using `-m` is short of `--mirror`, to forward the selected messages to other chat (empty bot I created).

+Using `-u` or `--upload`, to upload your data to external website.
+You can use only sites that have driver.
+Currently options: *anonymousfiles* - anonymousfiles.io

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.